potato-republic/JunyueWang.github.io/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 Master student at Cornell University.
-Research interested in Healthcare system operations / Psychological Health Inference with Machine Learning / Natural Language Processing in application.
+Proficiency in MySQL, Python, R, Apache Spark etc. Research interested in Healthcare system operations / Psychological Health Inference with Machine Learning / Natural Language Processing in application.

-Proficiency in MySQL, Python, R, Apache Spark etc.
+I believe in power of data integrity and ETL automation process.
+As for now I have experience with data analytics and machine learning, I am looking to incorporate all these techniques in work to come up with integrated data solution.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "Resume-Junyue.pdf" "newtab" >}}resume{{< /staticref >}}.